fuse-box/fuse-box/README.md

 });
 ```

-It behaves exactly the same in browser and on server, including circular dependencies resolution.
-Surely, it works in node as well.
+It behaves exactly the same in browser and on server, including circular dependency resolution.
+As if nothing changed.
+You run your server code, just in browser.
+Nothing stops from just bundle it for server!

 ### Full npm compatibility